 - ✓ Business land uses are encouraged.
 The land use rights must be obtained if necessary.
 No industrial uses unless stated otherwise. - ✓ It should be noted that not all areas along corridors are earmarked for development simultaneously as this would create a situation where certain areas experience decay.
 As the economy grows more areas along corridors and nodes are 'released' for redevelopment.
 Therefore refer to the SDF main map for the distinction between current and proposed development areas and also refer to the guidelines for nodes and corridors. - ✓ Future institutional uses including those of the municipality, state and NGOs should be developed along or near corridors and nodes, except uses that have a naturally dispersed pattern such as churches. - ✓ In future development corridors will form the spines of the public transport network with pick-up and drop-off facilities concentrated along these routes. - ✓ Generally land use intensification is promoted along corridors.
-This will create areas that are safer due to higher levels of activity. - ✓ Businesses that sell alcohol for consumption on the premises should be clustered along corridors and at nodes to facilitate minimal disturbance of guieter residential areas and for easy patrolling by police.
+This will create areas that are safer due to higher levels of activity. - ✓ Businesses that sell alcohol for consumption on the premises should be clustered along corridors and at nodes to facilitate minimal disturbance of quieter residential areas and for easy patrolling by police.

 - The consumer market in Fochville can be broken up into the following segments:

 - ✓ LSM 1-5 = 10%

 - ✓ LSM 6-9 = 44%

-- \checkmark LSM 10-10+ = 36%
+- ✓ LSM 10-10+ = 36%

 A survey of current retail space in Fochville is required to estimate expansion potential.
 Such a survey has not been done and therefore no opinion can be presented.
-The retail landscape in Fochville is dominated by the President Square shopping centre (Classified as a neighbourhood centre).
-The owners are planning an expansion that would ramp up the size to a community centre.
+The retail landscape in Fochville is dominated by the President Square shopping centre which has recently been ramped up the size to a community centre which should keep the market satiated for a number of years.
 Further shopping centre developments are welcomed as long as viability can be proven.